 Essentially, freelancing for free devalues your time and talent.
 It’s like unpaid overtime, or — at its worst — turning up at the office every day and not getting paid at the end of the month.
 You’ll find that your time can often be spent much more productively, whether it’s taking care of admin tasks or pitching for new clients who are prepared to reward you for your efforts.

-Why freelancers should work for free
+When freelancers should work for free

 Although we’d they’re few and far between, there are times when freelancing for free is about more than money.
 It might give you valuable exposure to a particular audience, to [develop skills in a type of work you want to do more of], or to get your foot in the door with the promise of paid work to come.

 If you’re just getting started, or looking to give up the day job, taking on a limited number of unpaid projects can be a useful way of initiating relationships, getting your name out there and building up a portfolio). of work that isn’t just made up of your own amateur projects.
 Have a scout around online and you’ll find plenty of examples of people who have benefited from taking on free gigs.
 The only critical aspect is to make sure your client gives the authorization to expose your work or their name, through a simple freelance contract for example

 Free projects can sometimes give you the opportunity to work on something you’re particularly passionate about — contributing your skills to a charity organization, for example, can be just as fulfilling as volunteering in other ways.
 And of course if your brother or sister wants help with wedding materials, there’s no reason to demand the going market rate.